 |Trails with muddy and boggy conditions

 Let’s look at each condition separately to identify what to expect and if it’s completely safe to engage your 4WD while driving on these road surfaces.

-This is an excellent environment to engage your 4WD mode.
-In fact, failing to engage 4H while driving on sand could result in you not getting very far.
-Loose sand requires maximum traction from your 4WD and engaging it while driving in sand is perfectly safe.
+This setting is ideal for activating your 4WD mode.
+Not engaging 4H while driving on sand may limit your progress significantly.
+Loose sand demands maximum traction from your 4WD, and activating it while driving in sand is entirely safe.

 Another perfect driving surface to engage 4WD.
 You could even switch between 4hi and 4Lo when in these situations.
 Deep mud is a high-resistance surface and places tremendous strain on your clutch and drivetrain system.
 With a modern 4WD, you can safely switch from 4Lo to 4Hi while driving, however, you will always need to stop before engaging 4Lo from 4Hi.